rowanmanning/chic/README.md

 Now you will be able to visit `http://localhost:3893/` in your browsers to run the tests.
 The app will automatically restart whenever a JavaScript file changes locally, so re-running the tests is just a case of reloading the page.

 Unfortunately, my testing tools don't work correctly in Firefox 3.6 and IE 6–8.
-Becuase of this, there is a stripped down test suite available on `http://localhost:3893/legacy` which caters for these browsers.
+Because of this, there is a stripped down test suite available on `http://localhost:3893/legacy` which caters for these browsers.

 Credit